dhelmr/master-thesis/README.md

 This repository contains the source code for running the experiments of the master's thesis *Robustness Studies and Training Set Analysis for HIDS*.
 It bases on the Leipzig Intrusion Detection Data-Set ([LID-DS](https://github.com/LID-DS/LID-DS)).
 The original README of the LID-DS is also [included](README_LID-DS.md) in this repository.
 Besides being a dataset for evaluating anomaly-based HIDS, the LID-DS also offers an accompanying python framework, which is used and extended by this project.
+The remainder of this README first gives a short overview about the command-line interface to run the experiments, and about the source code contributed by the thesis.
+Then, it outlines how the experiments can be reproduced.

 ## Installation